open-spaced-repetition/srs-benchmark/README.md

 - ACT-R: the model proposed in [this paper](http://act-r.psy.cmu.edu/wordpress/wp-content/themes/ACT-R/workshops/2003/proceedings/46.pdf).
 It includes an activation-based system of declarative memory.
 It explains the spacing effect by the activation of memory traces.
 - HLR: the model proposed by Duolingo.
 Its full name is Half-Life Regression.
 For further information, please refer to the [this paper](https://github.com/duolingo/halflife-regression).
 - Transformer: a type of neural network that has gained popularity in recent years due to its superior performance in natural language processing.
 ChatGPT is based on this architecture.
 Both GRU and Transformer use the same power forgetting curve as FSRS-4.5 and FSRS-5 to make the comparison more fair.
 - SM-2: one of the early algorithms used by SuperMemo, the first spaced repetition software.
 It was developed more than 30 years ago, and it's still popular today.
 [Anki's default algorithm is based on SM-2](https://faqs.ankiweb.net/what-spaced-repetition-algorithm.html), [Mnemosyne](https://mnemosyne-proj.org/principles.php) also uses it.
 This algorithm does not predict the probability of recall natively; therefore, for the sake of the benchmark, the output was modified based on some assumptions about the forgetting curve.
+The algorithm is described by Piotr Wozniak [here](https://super-memory.com/english/ol/sm2.htm).
+  - SM-2 trainable: SM-2 algorithm with optimizable parameters.
-  - SM-2-trainable: a variant of SM-2 where the parameters are trainable.
+- Anki: a variant of the SM-2 algorithm that is used in Anki.
+  - Anki trainable: Anki algorithm with optimizable parameters.
 - NN-17: a neural network approximation of [SM-17](https://supermemo.guru/wiki/Algorithm_SM-17).
 It has a comparable number of parameters, and according to our estimates, it performs similarly to SM-17.
 - Ebisu v2: [an algorithm that uses Bayesian statistics](https://fasiha.github.io/ebisu/) to update its estimate of memory half-life after every review.
 - AVG: an "algorithm" that outputs a constant equal to the user's average retention.
 Has no practical applications and is intended only to serve as a baseline.